Contexts

 You can specify contexts at three different levels, in order of precedence:

-- Config: You can specify contexts in the
+- Config: Contexts defined in the main

 config